• Skip to primary navigation

 Making creamy vegetable soup in a stock pot.

-Today, we're using whole milk to make our vegetable soup creamy.
+How to make soup creamy - Today, we're using whole milk to make our vegetable soup creamy.
 Whole milk can be substituted with half & half for a richer, thicker soup.
 Substituting with skim or 1% milk will work, but your soup will turn out thin and less creamy.
+Lower fat milks also have a tendency to break when heated too hot.

 A bowl of creamy vegetable soup with a metal spoon and a slice of toasted garlic bread.

 This soup has a mild and savory herb flavor that pairs well with your favorite side salad and crusty bread.
-Here are a few of our favorite pairings:
+A few of my favorite pairings include garlic butter croutons, flaky buttermilk biscuits, a pomegranate chopped salad, freezer garlic bread, or parmesan crisps.

 Recommended